 b) Find a single story (from your personal or professional life) that will illustrate all of your strengths, and, if possible, weaknesses.

 When discussing your weaknesses, make sure to explain how they have affected you and what you have done or are doing now to rectify them.
 If relevant, mention which B-school resources can help you get over these weaknesses.

 How you can discuss factors that have influenced your personal development?

 Remember that for each personal characteristic introduced, you should reflect on the factors that have influenced your personality.
 It is up to you if you want to discuss these influential factors while discussing your strengths and weaknesses or after having discussed them.

-Essay 2: Describe the achievement of which you are most proud of and explain why?
+Motivation Essay #2: Describe the achievement of which you are most proud of and explain why?
 In addition, describe a situation where you failed.
 How did these experiences impact your relationship with others?
-Comment on what you learned.
-(400 words max.)
+Comment on what you learned. (approximately 400 words)

-Instead of asking two separate questions about accomplishments and failure, INSEAD now expects you to discuss both your accomplishment and failure in one single essay.
-Not only that, but you also need to dig deeper and explain how these experiences have impacted your relationship with others
+Through this question, INSEAD now expects you to discuss both your accomplishment and failure in one single essay.
+You need to dig deeper and explain how these experiences have impacted your relationship with others.

 Since you are allowed to use 400 words, it is in your best interest to allow approximately 200 words to each of your stories.